 An elk’s diet consists of wild mushrooms, ferns, legumes, and forbs.
 Other staples include willows, vine maple, aspen, cottonwood, and rocky mountain maple.
 Elk prefers to feed mostly in the mornings and evenings.
 The daytime is spent resting and taking time to digest their food properly.

-The elk has a four-chambered stomach that is capable of holding at least 15 pounds of vegetation at a time.
+The elk has a four-chambered stomach capable of holding at least 15 pounds of vegetation at a time.
 They typically graze, swallow the plant material, and later while resting, will regurgitate it to chew it again.
 This allows them to get all the nutrients out of it.

 The beaver is an herbivore that feeds strictly on vegetation.
-Although beavers are known to do damage to woodlands and forests, the dams and the subsequent ponds that they create become homes to new plants and wildlife.
+Although beavers are known to damage woodlands and forests, the dams and the subsequent ponds that they create become homes to new plants and wildlife.

 Beavers have a specialized digestive system.
 Their intestines have lots of microorganisms that can digest up to 30% of the cellulose from the bark and wood that they eat.